tBaxter/questions-for-employers/README.md

 **How does the company usually solve problems: through committee, group meetings, individual meetings or management only?** Helps get a sense of where they're at on the consensus-driven to top-down continuum.

-**How are important decisions made and communicated?**  Are they dictated top down?
+**How are important decisions made and communicated?**
+**How many people are directly or indirectly involved in creative decisions?**
+Are they dictated top down?
 Are ideas from anyone welcomed?
 If so, in what scope/context?

 **How does sales / operations / technology / marketing / finance work around here?** Groups other than the one you’re interviewing for -- the interviewer should have familiarity with those groups, and should (hopefully) speak well of them.